I Want To Purchase An RV Made By A Manufacturer In Chapter 11 Bankruptcy

 I would like to purchase an RV from a RV Dealer who is selling a make (Monaco) that has just filed Chapter 11 bankrupcy last week.
 Is this an unwise purchase?
 Are there issues with this purchase besides the loss of the manufacturer's warrantee?

-Buying an RV from an RV Manufacturer that is currently in chapter 11 bankruptcy does have its risks.
+ANSWER Hi Bev, buying an RV from an RV Manufacturer that is currently in chapter 11 bankruptcy does have its risks.
 At this point, even though Monaco is still in business, it may not be honoring its warranty.
 It all depends on the terms of the Chapter 11 bankruptcy.
 I tried to contact Monaco Coach Corporation Headquarters by phone to confirm their current warranty status, but their business offices are only available Monday through Friday.

 Before you go any further I would suggest you call Monaco Coach Corporation at (800)634-0855.
 If the 800 number does not work for Canada, you can call them directly at (541)686-8011.
 You need to ask them directly if they are still honoring their warranties.
 Do not ask the dealer for this information; you need to contact Monaco directly.